umairahsan10/crm-backend/src/modules/sales/teams/TEAMS_API_DOCUMENTATION.md

 2. **Performance Tracking**: The completed leads field is maintained separately and displayed in team details
 3. **Team Evaluation**: Teams are evaluated based on their completed leads counter

-### Unit Assignment Rules:
-1. **One Unit Per Team**: A team can only be assigned to one sales unit at a time
-2. **Team Lead Required**: Team must have a team lead before unit assignment
-3. **No Duplicate Assignment**: Team cannot be assigned to the same unit twice

 ### Validation Hierarchy:
 1. **Existence Check**: Team, unit, and employee must exist
 2. **Security Validation**: Ensure team is a Sales team (salesUnitId + Sales department team lead)